 This species shows sexual dimorphism: males, with an average length of 2.8 m, are larger than females, which average 2 m in size.

 The black caiman has a long, broad snout, rough and rounded at the front end, with black spots.
-Its brownish-brown head has 3 to 5 black spots next to the jaws.
+Its brownish, coffee-colored head has 3 to 5 black spots next to the jaws.